Christopher Dean: Personal life

 Between 1991 and 1993 Dean was married to French-Canadian World ice dance champion Isabelle Duchesnay, whom he met while choreographing for her and her brother Paul Duchesnay in the late 1980s.

-On 15 October 1994 Dean married American skater Jill Trenary in Minneapolis, Minnesota.
-They had two sons, Jack Robert and Sam Colin, and lived in Colorado Springs, Colorado.
+On 15 October 1994, Dean married American skater Jill Trenary in Minneapolis, Minnesota.
+They had two sons and lived in Colorado Springs, Colorado.
 Dean's agent confirmed in March 2010 that the couple had separated.
 He and Trenary remain on good terms.

 He has been in a relationship with Karen Barber since 2011.

-Dean also remained close friends with partner Jayne Torvill.
+Dean has also remained a close friend of his skating partner Jayne Torvill.

 In 2021 Dean took part in an episode of DNA Journey to trace his family roots.
 He also appeared on The Masked Dancer as Beagle, where he was the fifth celebrity to be unmasked.

+Honours

+Dean was appointed an Honorary Freeman of the City of Nottingham in 1983.

+He was appointed a Member of the Order of the British Empire (MBE) in the 1981 New Year Honours for services to ice dancing, promoted to Officer of the Order of the British Empire (OBE) in the 2000 New Year Honours for services to ice skating, and knighted in the 2026 New Year Honours for services to Ice Skating and to Voluntary Service.

 In popular culture

 Dean was portrayed by Will Tudor in the 2018 ITV biopic Torvill & Dean.